Building a Dynamic SaaS Email Marketing Strategy – A Guide [2024]

 Sales funnel position

-Sales funnel position is a very useful way to segment your audience.
+Sales funnel position is a highly useful way to segment your audience.
 Those at the bottom of the funnel should be getting much different messaging than those at the top.
 For instance, new subscriber emails should be more generic or general, with a high-level overview of the features or products you offer.
 These can be a set of welcome emails to get new users acquainted with your brand.
-Then, once they’ve been with you for a while and have clicked through on some content, you’ll know more about where their interests lie and, based on that, can move them within the funnel and send more targeted messaging.

 Related articles